leenathomas01/embodied-agent-governance/README.md

 See: [Belief Volatility and Why Externalization Solves It](docs/belief-volatility.md)

 ---

+## Emerging Consideration: Perceptual Integrity Under Interaction

+Physical interaction does not only change the environment - it can also degrade the agent’s ability to perceive that environment accurately.

+As agents apply force, encounter resistance, or interact with unstable systems, the quality of sensor input and state estimation may degrade in real time.
+Vibration, thermal effects, misalignment, and feedback inconsistencies can introduce drift or noise into perception.

+This introduces a dynamic failure mode:

+> The agent may not only be wrong about the system — it may be losing the ability to detect how wrong it is.

+This suggests that escalation in embodied systems should not be triggered solely by outcome mismatch (expected vs observed), but also by **loss of confidence in observation fidelity itself**.

+### Indicators of Perceptual Degradation

+- Increasing variance in repeated measurements
+- Conflicting signals across modalities (e.g., vision vs force feedback)
+- Drift in estimated properties (mass, position, resistance)
+- Unstable or noisy sensor readings during interaction

+### Architectural Implication

+This extends the core principle of the system:

+> Escalate doubt, not force.

+To include:

+> Escalate doubt not only when the world resists, but when perception becomes unreliable.

+This concept is not currently formalized as a separate governance layer.
+It may be incorporated into the **Doubt Escalation Loop (Layer 1)** as an additional trigger condition.

+---

 ## The Five-Layer Architecture

 | Layer | Function | Problem It Solves |